Cross-correlation between $Planck$ CMB lensing potential and galaxy catalogues from HELP: Introduction

 \section{Introduction}

-The Cosmic Microwave Background has given us valuable insights into our Universe and the parameters that govern it and its evolution.
-We entered an era of precision cosmology over the last two decades due to precise measurements of the CMB (\citeauthor{Planck2020I} \citeyear{Planck2020I}; \citeauthor{Planck2020VI} \citeyear{Planck2020VI}; \citeauthor{Planck2020VIII} \citeyear{Planck2020VIII}).
-This helped us establish the standard model of cosmology and theory of large-scale structure (LSS) formation.
-Driven by gravitational instabilities inhomogeneities, generated during the period of inflation, developed in the structures we see today.
-The anisotropies in the CMB temperature are a direct impression of these primordial inhomogeneities.
+The Cosmic Microwave Background (CMB) has given us valuable insights into our Universe and the parameters that govern it and its evolution.
+We have entered an era of precision cosmology over the last two decades and one of the key contributors to this was the precise measurements of the CMB (\citeauthor{Planck2020I} \citeyear{Planck2020I}; \citeauthor{Planck2020VI} \citeyear{Planck2020VI}; \citeauthor{Planck2020VIII} \citeyear{Planck2020VIII}).
+This has helped to establish the standard model of cosmology and theory of large-scale structure (LSS) formation.
+Inhomogeneities generated during the period of inflation developed into the structures we see today through gravitational collapse.
+Therefore, by studying the anisotropies in the CMB and large-scale structure, we are able to infer the characteristics of the Universe at primordial times.

-CMB photons traveling from the surface of the last scattering to us get deflected by matter inhomogeneities.
-This gravitational lensing effect changes the statistical properties of CMB anisotropies and disturbs the picture of the early Universe.
+CMB photons traveling from the surface of the last scattering to us get deflected by matter inhomogeneities - an effect known as gravitational lensing.
+This effect changes the observed statistical properties of the CMB and alters the picture of the early Universe.
 On the other hand, these distortions carry also information about the LSS.
 The gravitational lensing causes deflections of CMB photons, with a typical amplitude of $2'$ \citep{Challinor2006}.
 These statistical signatures of the lensed CMB field can be exploited to reconstruct the lensing potential of the matter overdensities (\citeauthor{Zaldarriaga1999} \citeyear{Zaldarriaga1999}; \citeauthor{Hu2001} \citeyear{Hu2001}; \citeauthor{Hu2002} \citeyear{Hu2002}) and learn about the large-scale structure of the Universe \citep{Challinor2006}.